Robert de Montesquiou

 photo credits: Wikimedia Commons

-Marie Joseph Robert Anatole, comte de Montesquiou-Fézensac (7 March 1855, Paris – 11 December 1921, Menton) was a French aesthete, Symbolist poet, painter, art collector, art interpreter, and dandy.
+Marie Joseph Robert Anatole, comte de Montesquiou-Fézensac (19 March 1855, Paris – 11 December 1921, Menton) was a French aesthete, Symbolist poet, painter, art collector, art interpreter, and dandy.
 He is reputed to have been the inspiration both for Jean des Esseintes in Joris-Karl Huysmans' À rebours (1884) and, most famously, for the Baron de Charlus in Marcel Proust's À la recherche du temps perdu (1913–1927).
-Some believe that he may even have been used by Oscar Wilde in The Picture of Dorian Gray.
+In his play Chantecler, Edmond Rostand is said to have caricatured Montesquiou as the Peacock, 'Prince of the unexpected adjective.'"
+Some believe that he may have been an inspiration for the character Lord Henry in The Picture of Dorian Gray by Oscar Wilde.
 Source: Wikipedia (en)

 There is nothing here